 If you were hurt in a construction site accident, you need an experienced NYC construction accident lawyer to protect your right to fair compensation.
 Workers hurt on construction sites have looked to Rosenbaum & Rosenbaum, P.C. for over 40 years.
-We fight hard to get justice for injured workers so that you have the resources you need to move forward.
+We fight hard to get justice for injured workers.
+Contact us at (212) 514-5007 for a free consultation.

 Our work accident lawyers know how that construction accident injuries are often severe.
 Your life can quickly change in ways you never imagined—while medical bills start to pile up and you struggle to recover.
 In many cases, workers’ compensation isn’t enough to get by.

 Our New York City law firm is here to help.
 You can call us anytime to learn more about your options for getting fair compensation.
 Our accident lawyers will review your case for free, so don’t hesitate to get in touch with us to learn more.

 Experience Counts When Choosing Your New York Construction Accident Attorney

 Getting financial compensation can be key to protecting yourself and getting the medical attention you need.
 Unfortunately, laws designed to protect workers are complex and you could be facing an uphill battle.
 At Rosenbaum & Rosenbaum, P.C., our NYC personal injury lawyers can help.